yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/build-from-src-centos.md

 ### /opt/yb-build

 By default, when running build, thirdparty libraries are not built, and pre-built libraries are downloaded.
-We also use [Linuxbrew](https://github.com/linuxbrew/brew) to provide some of the third-party dependencies on CentOS.
+We also use [Linuxbrew][linuxbrew] to provide some of the third-party dependencies on CentOS.
 The build scripts automatically install these in directories under `/opt/yb-build`.
 In order for the build script to write under those directories, it needs proper permissions.
 One way to do that is as follows: